learn-co-curriculum/git-github-commit-messages/README.md

 the commits themselves:

 First, commit messages should be specific.
-Avoid commit messages like "Updated
-<filename>".
-For one thing, the commit message is already attached to the file
-that was updated so you don't need to include its name in the message.
+Avoid commit messages like "Updated filename.txt".
+For one thing, the commit message is already attached to the file that was updated so you don't need to include its name in the message.
 But, more importantly, the commit message says nothing about what was actually changed.